 As you can see, we don’t just treat the physical addiction.
 We strive to help our clients develop the confidence and skills for dealing with life’s daily problems without resorting to addictive substances.

-Get Help for Dual-Diagnosis at Awakenings Rehab
+Get Help for Treating Dual Diagnosis at Awakenings Rehab

-Treating dual-diagnosis in rehab is the only way to ensure a lasting recovery from addiction.
+Treating dual diagnosis in rehab is the only way to ensure a lasting recovery from addiction.
 Contact us today if you would like more information or if you are ready to find the right program for yourself or a loved one.